autonomys/subspace-docs/protocol_versioned_docs/version-snapshot-2022-may-03/farm/farming.md

 There are extra commands and parameters you can use on farmer or node, use the `--help` after any other command to display additional options.

-Below are some helpful samples:
+Below are some helpful farmer commands:

-- `./FARMER_FILE_NAME farm --custom-path /path/to/data ...` : will store data in `/path/to/data` instead of default location
-- `./FARMER_FILE_NAME wipe --custom-path /path/to/data` : erases everything related to farmer if data were stored in `/path/to/data`
-- `./NODE_FILE_NAME --base-path /path/to/data --chain testnet ...` : start node and store data in `/path/to/data` instead of default location
-- `./NODE_FILE_NAME purge-chain --base-path /path/to/data --chain testnet` : erases data related to the node if data were stored in `/path/to/data`
+- `farm --reward-address WALLET_ADDRESS` : starts background plotting and farming together, farmed testnet coins will be sent to `WALLET_ADDRESS`
+- `wipe` : erases the plot and identity (including plot, commitment, object mappings and identity files)

 Examples:
 ```bash